Review | Why humanity can’t be trusted to repair its own environmental damage

 “Under a White Sky” expertly mixes travelogue, science reporting and explanatory journalism, all with the authority of a writer confident enough to acknowledge ambiguity.
 “What’s the alternative?”
 Kolbert asks herself about all these layers of human intervention.
 “Rejecting such technologies as unnatural isn’t going to bring nature back. . . .
 The issue, at this point, is not whether we’re going to alter nature, but to what end?”

 Nowhere are such questions more vital than in Kolbert’s discussion of climate change (listen up here, Elon Musk).
 She highlights the work of companies such as Reykjavik Energy, which attempted to scrub its carbon emissions, dissolve the gas in water and then inject it underground, where it eventually becomes rock.
 “A process that would ordinarily take millennia to unfold was being compressed in a matter of months,” she explains.
-And fighting climate change through solar geoengineering — or, more euphemistically, “solar radiation management” — is particularly unnerving to Kolbert.
+And fighting climate change through what is known as “solar geoengineering” is particularly unnerving to Kolbert.
 “Even in an age of electrified rivers and redesigned rodents, solar geoengineering is out there,” she writes.
 Here’s one version: “Throw a gazillion reflective particles into the stratosphere,” she explains, so that less sunlight reaches the planet and temperatures stop rising.
 They could be delivered via airplane, or what is known as a stratospheric aerosol injection lofter (SAIL).

 The thing is, once you start doing it, you have to continue indefinitely.
 “If the SAILs flew for a few decades and then, for whatever reason — a war, a pandemic, unhappiness with the results — they stopped, the effect would be like opening a globe-sized oven door,” Kolbert warns.
 “All the warming that had been masked would suddenly manifest itself in a rapid and dramatic temperature run-up.”
 That outcome is known as a “termination shock,” and, yes, it’s as bad as it sounds.
 No wonder Kolbert likens geoengineering to treating a heroin habit with amphetamines.